 If your WooCommerce theme (or child theme) is controlling the size of your images, the default image dimensions are usually the following:

-- The image thumbnail (this usually shows on the category pages and includes the category image itself) – 300 pixels by 300 pixels.
+- The image thumbnail (which includes category page images, related products images, and includes the category image itself) is 324 pixels by 324 pixels.

 As soon as you make any changes to these settings, WooCommerce will automatically generate the new image sizes (regenerate thumbnails).
 This may take a little while to process, but it runs in the background.